 - First three pints of blood used in a medical procedure

-Some Medicare Supplement plans include additional basic benefits, such as Plan G, which is the most comprehensive standardized Medigap insurance plan available.
+- Some Medicare Supplement plans include additional basic benefits, such as Plan G, which is the most comprehensive standardized Medigap insurance plan available.

-Another important feature of a Medigap plan is that you can see any doctor accepting Medicare, whether the doctor accepts assignment Medicare or not.
+Another important benefit of a Medigap plan is that you can see any doctor accepting Medicare, whether the doctor accepts assignment Medicare or not.
 If your doctor accepts an assignment, this means they agree to be paid the Medicare approved amount for the care you received and your Medigap insurance company will usually pay the doctor directly.
 If your doctor does not accept Medicare assignment and still accepts Medicare, you may have to send the claims to your insurance company and pay the doctor yourself.

 - You must have Medicare Part A and B in order to buy a Medicare Supplement or Medigap policy.

 - A Medicare Supplement policy can only cover one individual.
 If you and your spouse both want Medigap coverage, you will each need a separate policy.

 - Prescription drugs are not covered by Medicare Supplement or Medigap policies.
 If you find a supplement plan that works for you, you can buy a Medicare Prescription Drug Part D plan for your prescription medication needs.

 - Medigap policies generally do not cover vision or dental care, hearing aids, eyeglasses, long-term care or private nursing.